On average a car will lose 50% of its original value in 3 years and will continue to depreciate over time.

 Most of the time, your GAP policy expires when you sell your vehicle; ALA will let you transfer the unused premium in your policy if you decide to change your vehicle – and we won’t charge any admin fees!

 It can be difficult to know who to trust.
-ALA can give you peace of mind as a reputable company that is fully authorised and regulated by the Financial Conduct Authority, underwritten in the UK by Ageas whose policies are covered under the Financial Services Compensation Scheme (FSCS).
+ALA can give you peace of mind as a reputable company that is fully authorised and regulated by the Financial Conduct Authority, all GAP policies underwritten by Lloyd's Syndicate 4444 which is managed by Canopius Managing Agents Limited, an A rated underwriter, whose policies are covered under the Financial Services Compensation Scheme (FSCS).

 Time Limit to Make a Claim